-Lake Minnewanka Scenic Drive is a wonderful scenic drive toward the Lake Minnewanka, in the heart of the Canadian Rockies in the eastern area of Banff National Park.
+Lake Minnewanka Scenic Drive is a wonderful scenic drive in the heart of the Canadian Rockies in the eastern area of Banff, in Canada.

 Tucked away in the eastern area of Banff National Park, the scenic road to Banff's largest lake, a glacial deep blue lake fed by Cascade river, is totally paved.
 It’s called Lake Minnewanka Scenic Drive.
 It’s a 13.0 km (8.07 miles) loop road starting and ending at the paved Trans-Canada Highway.
 Lake Minnewanka means “Lake of the Spirits” in the Stoney Indian language.

 Is the road to Lake Minnewanka open?